gabrieldejesus/gabrieldejesus/README.md

 - 📱 Applications

 About me:
-- 🔭 I'm currently unemployed
+- 🔭 I'm currently employed
 - 🌱 I am currently learning JavaScript, React and NodeJS
 - 👯 I'm looking to collaborate on social impact projects
 - 🤔 I’m looking for helping people who are starting in programming